godbox-code/snake/README.md

         - tidied up start screen
         - added score in corner, and display on final screen
-        - added animation? to fruit eating so the game doesnt look like its lagging out
+        - added animation? to fruit eating so the game doesnt look like its lagging out v1.2    - tidied up inheratance, removed unneeded class methods
+        - added functionality for multiple fruit
+        - fixed bug where fruit could spawn on top of snake, or other fruit. also made it so fruit cannot spawn beside each other.
+        - fixed bug where score didnt reset at gameover.

 </p>